-Elijah keeps climbing, a Biblical powerhouse not far behind Noah, and one of my picks for cool boy names in the Top 100.
+The baby name Elijah keeps climbing, a Biblical powerhouse not far behind Noah, a name that blends effortless cool with a spot in the US Top 100.

 Thanks to Saranel for suggesting her son’s name as our Baby Name of the Day.

 The top boys’ name in the US has changed, cycling from John to Jason to Jacob and now Noah and Liam.
-But regardless of the name at the top of the list, Elijah has always charted somewhere in the Top 1000.
+But regardless of the name at the top of the list, the baby name Elijah has always charted somewhere in the Top 1000.

 Ancient and religious, the name figures in the Old and New Testaments, as well as the Quran.
 It comes from a phrase meaning Yahweh is my God.